-Section 3.1: Bifurcations - introduction
+Section 3.1: Introduction to Bifurcations

 Let’s say I gave you the differential equation: